appdotnet/api-spec/content/docs/guides/getting-started.md

 If you find a problem with the documentation, please [open an issue](https://github.com/appdotnet/api-spec/issues) and let us know.
 If you have questions about the API, the quickest way to get answers is usually the [Developer Chat Room](http://patter-app.net/room.html?channel=1383) powered by the App.net API through Patter.

-During typical San Francisco business hours there are also App.net staff members available to answer questions in our [HipChat chat room](http://www.hipchat.com/garqCaGOZ).
+During typical San Francisco business hours, there are also App.net staff members available to answer questions in our [HipChat chat room](http://www.hipchat.com/garqCaGOZ).
 For other inquiries about account/service related issues, please email [support@app.net](mailto:support@app.net).